 - In this pyramid, the number of individuals is decreased from lower level to higher trophic level.

-- This type of pyramid can be seen in grassland ecosystem and pond ecosystem.
+- This type of pyramid can be seen in the grassland ecosystem and pond ecosystem.

 - The grasses occupy the lowest trophic level (base) because of their abundance.

-- The next higher trophic level is primary consumer – herbivore (example – grasshopper).
+- The next higher trophic level is primary consumer – herbivores like a grasshopper.

-- The next higher trophic level is the top carnivore.
-(Ex: Hawk).
+- The next higher trophic level is the top carnivore like Hawk.

 - With each higher trophic level, the number of individual decreases.